USEPA/EPA_MOVES_Model/docs/MOVESGlossary.md

 **fuelSupplyFuelTypeID**    an integer fuel type ID associated with a particular fuel supply, as distinguished from sourceBinFuelTypeID in FuelUsageFraction table

 **fuelSupplyYear**    A year for which fuel supply data has been entered in the fuelSupply table.
-May be used for multiple calendar years.
+May be used for multiple calendar years

 **fuelType**    A general type of fuel.
 Since fuelType is used as a source bin discriminator, distinctions must be avoided which would cause the source bin distributions to vary by time or location or which would cause different activity patterns.
 Therefore this will be a rather gross-level categorization based on what sourceTypes are made to consume, e.g., Gasoline, Diesel Fuel, LPG, Hydrogen, and Electricity.
 For E-85/gasoline flexible-fueled vehicles (FFVs), the input fueltype refers to the E-85 fuel the vehicle is capable of using, while the output fueltype refers to the fuel actually used.
 (See **usageFraction**)